Ricky Martin, Bad Bunny Join Puerto Rico Protests Against Governor Rossello

-Artists such as Daddy Yankee, Ricky Martin and Bad Bunny are joining a demonstration in Old San Juan.
+Artists such as Daddy Yankee, Ricky Martin, Bad Bunny and Residente are joining a demonstration in Old San Juan.

 Thousands of Puerto Ricans continued Wednesday their fourth consecutive day protesting in the main cities of the island and demanding the resignation of Governor Ricardo Rossello, who is immersed in a scandal involving leaked offensive messages on the chat app Telegram against journalists and political leaders.